founder and artistic director of cullen+them

 Hannah’s first evening length work, Us, Me, They, She, tackled gendered inequality as it pertains to both women and men, exploring the ways in which expectations associated with gender influence and affect our individual identity, and how that in turn affects the way we view women in our society.
-Currently, Hannah is writing and rehearsing a new piece that explores the ways in which fear and memory root inequality in our minds.
-Hannah’s work focuses on social justice issues, utilizes movement and spoken word as the main mediums, falls somewhere between the highly physical and the highly pedestrian and is meant to connect communities.
+For the past 2 and a half years, Hannah has had the pleasure of working for feminist author and activist Gloria Steinem as a Project Associate.
+Through this work, she has deepened her knowledge of feminist history and what it means to be an organizer for a social justice movement.

 board president and founder of YDC